Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 .. figure:: images/luminadesktopplugin3.png

-:numref:`Figure %s: Calendar <luminadesktopplugin3>` This is a calendar plugin
+:numref:`Figure %s: Calendar <luminadesktopplugin3>` This is a calendar plugin which will display a calendar set to the current month and day.

-Display a calendar on the desktop.
+The arrows in the upper left and right of the plugin allow the user to view previous or upcoming months.

 .. _Desktop Icons View: